 Arrive this morning — via tender — on the lush shores of Ilha Grande, or Big Island, the largest of a breathtaking archipelago of 360 islands dotting the Bay of Kings.
 This largely unspoiled paradise — named a new UNESCO World Heritage Site in 2019 and free of vehicles and other signs of civilization — is today ringed by sand beaches and blanketed in forest and palms.
 You’ll join your guide for a walk into Abraão Village, stopping at the San Sebastião church.
 Then, follow the footpaths into the woodlands of the state park, hearing tales of the island’s buccaneer days and its once-prosperous coffee and sugar barons.
 Keep your eyes and ears open for howler monkeys, sloths, and countless birds.
 There’ll be time for a refreshing swim at Black Beach in the natural pools of an aqueduct.

 After lunch, learn what cultural and historic treasures await during an onboard lecture.
-Enjoy the afternoon poolside or pampering yourself with a spa treatment.
-Dinner tonight is on board and features a festive Brazilian show.
+Enjoy the afternoon pampering yourself with a spa treatment.
+Dinner tonight is on board.

 Explore the best of Rio de Janeiro

 Today you’ll visit Brazil’s 19th UNESCO World Heritage Site, the city of Rio de Janeiro.
 You’ll get up close to its most iconic landmark as you ascend to the spectacular Christ the Redeemer statue atop Corcovado Mountain.
 The 124-foot soapstone figure has an arm span of 98 feet.
 Then, visit the cathedral and admire its modernist design inspired by Mayan pyramids, before heading to the beach for sun and surf.
 The rest of the afternoon is yours to spend as you wish.